patrickpissurno/fastify-esso/README.md

 This [`fastify`](https://www.fastify.io) plugin turns the usual authentication nightmare into **something easily manageable**.

-And also has first-party support for TypeScript (if you're into that kind of thing).
+And also has first-party support for TypeScript (completely optional).
 Thanks @dodiego for the PR!

 <br>